CrimsonVelka/DiffusionDesignWorks/docs/udw/udwmodel.md

 * 15 TV Shows
 * 17 Video Game Opening Animations and Cutscenes

-This model will focus on their studio's adaptations of works produced by Type-Moon, and to include collaborations for series published by Namco Bandai to have a set level of character design and color grading consistency.
+This model will focus on their studio's adaptations of works by Type-Moon, and will include their collaborations on series produced by Namco Bandai, to have a set level of character design, color grading, quality consistency.

 ## Dataset